 The Building Act 2016 came into effect on 1 January 2017 and there are changes to the process and way that applications are lodged.
+Further amendments came in effect on 1 August 2017.
+Forms and information provided have been updated to reflect these changes.

 Courtney will be available for appointments with prospective applicants to help them through the lodgement process on Mondays from 8.30 am - 12 noon and Wednesdays from 2.00 pm - 4.30 pm.
 Please call 03 6352 6500 to arrange a time to see her.